Skip to main content

 Geology

 The coastline of Patagonia Austral is sculpted from Cretaceous marine sedimentary sequences — primarily consolidated mudstones, siltstones, and sandstones — that were uplifted and tilted during the Andean orogeny.
-Wave erosion has carved dramatic sea cliffs 20–60 meters in height, isolating sea stacks and platforms that serve as haul-out and nesting sites for wildlife.
+Wave erosion has carved dramatic sea cliffs 20–60 metres in height, isolating sea stacks and platforms that serve as haul-out and nesting sites for wildlife.
 Raised marine terraces at multiple elevations record successive Pleistocene interglacial highstands.
 Offshore, the narrow continental shelf drops steeply into the deeper San Jorge Gulf basin.
 The irregular bathymetry creates upwelling zones that enhance nutrient concentrations and biological productivity.
 Quaternary outwash fans from glacial river systems form gently sloping coastal plains behind the cliffs.

 Climate And Weather

 The coastal park experiences a cold semi-arid climate influenced by the cold Malvinas (Falkland) Current, which suppresses sea surface temperatures and moderates air temperatures year-round.
-Mean annual temperature is approximately 12°C, with summer maxima of 20–22°C and winter minima near 0°C. Annual precipitation ranges from 200 to 280 millimeters, mostly concentrated in autumn and winter.
+Mean annual temperature is approximately 12°C, with summer maxima of 20–22°C and winter minima near 0°C. Annual precipitation ranges from 200 to 280 millimetres, mostly concentrated in autumn and winter.
 Persistent westerly winds of 30–60 km/h are characteristic, intensifying in spring.
 Fog and low cloud are common in winter months.
 The cold, nutrient-rich waters produced by the Malvinas Current drive the exceptional marine productivity that supports the park's large wildlife populations.

 Human History